23 Best Restaurants on Salt Spring Island, British Columbia

 Takeaway from Express Sushi 2 Go

 This takeout restaurant serves fresh sushi on par with the best sushi joints in Vancouver.
-Bring takeaway back to your Airbnb and enjoy it with some island views.
+Order takeaway and enjoy it back at your stay or at a scenic picnic spot with island views.
 Don't forget to pick up some sake from the liquor store!

 Must try: spicy salmon roll and crunch roll